yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 - June 2013–March 2014.
 Research Assistant at the Center for Ecological Research, Kyoto University, Japan

 ## Approved funding and fellowships
 1. April 2020–March 2023.
-‘Theoretical consideration of plant biodiversity effects driven by inter-genotypic interactions’, Grant-in-aid for Young Scientists, Japan Society for the Promotion of Science (JSPS), Japan (direct cost 3,200,000 JPY + indirect cost 960,000 JPY = ca. 30,861 EUR as a single lead applicant)
+‘Theoretical consideration of plant biodiversity effects driven by inter-genotypic interactions’, Grant-in-aid for Early-career Scientists, Japan Society for the Promotion of Science (JSPS), Japan (a single lead applicant; direct cost 3,200,000 JPY + indirect cost 960,000 JPY = 35,049 EUR upon the currency rate of the starting date)
 1. October 2017–March 2021.
-‘Large-scale omics approach towards a pest control by mixed planting’, PRESTO project, Japan Science and Technology Agency (JST) (direct cost 40,000,000 JPY + indirect cost 12,000,000 JPY = ca. 385,757 EUR + group leader’s own salary as a single lead applicant) <https://www.jst.go.jp/kisoken/presto/en/project/1112074/1112074_26.html>
+‘Large-scale omics approach towards a pest control by mixed planting’, PRESTO project, Japan Science and Technology Agency (JST) (a single lead applicant; direct cost 40,000,000 JPY + indirect cost 12,000,000 JPY = 391,418 EUR upon the currency rate of the starting date + group leader’s own salary) <https://www.jst.go.jp/kisoken/presto/en/project/1112074/1112074_26.html>
 1. April 2016–September 2017.
-‘Genome-wide association study and prediction of pest communities on natural accessions of the model plant species’, Research Fellowships for Young Scientists (for postdoctoral research), Japan Society for the Promotion of Science (JSPS) (direct cost 2,700,000 JPY + indirect cost 810,000 JPY = ca. 26,039 EUR + fellow’s own salary as a single lead applicant)
+‘Genome-wide association study and prediction of pest communities on natural accessions of the model plant species’, Research Fellowships for Postdoctoral Researcher, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 2,700,000 JPY + indirect cost 810,000 JPY = 27,449 EUR upon the currency rate of the starting date + fellow’s own salary)
 1. April 2015–March 2016.
-‘A test of the mechanism maintaining plant defense polymorphism in a wild *Arabidopsis*’, Research Fellowships for Young Scientists (for PhD students), Japan Society for the Promotion of Science (JSPS) (direct cost 1,200,000 JPY + indirect cost 360,000 JPY = ca. 11,573 EUR + fellow’s own salary as a single lead applicant)
+‘A test of the mechanism maintaining plant defense polymorphism in a wild *Arabidopsis*’, Research Fellowships for PhD Students, Japan Society for the Promotion of Science (JSPS) (a single lead applicant; direct cost 1,200,000 JPY + indirect cost 360,000 JPY = 12,101 EUR upon the currency rate of the starting date + fellow’s own salary)

 ## Supervision of junior researchers
 | **Name** | **Degree** | **Program** | **Role** | **Output** |